AntonioLaurance/AntonioLaurance/README.md

 💬 Ask me about **MySQL, React, Firebase... or anything [here](https://github.com/AntonioLaurance/AntonioLaurance/issues)**

-⚡ Fun fact **The characters of Rick & Morty are inspired in the protagonist of Back to the Future**
+⚡ Fun fact **The characters of Rick & Morty are inspired in the protagonists of Back to the Future**

  </div>